instituutnederlandsetaal/BlackLab/site/docs/guide/030_index-your-data/090_miscellaneous.md

 - `append` processing step now has a `prefix` parameter in addition to the `separator` parameter. `separator` still defaults to a space, but is now only used to separate multiple metadata field values. `prefix` defaults to the empty string, and is used to prefix the value to be appended.
 This means you won't get an extra space by default when appending a value.
 Add `prefix: ' '` (or whatever you set as `separator`) for the old behaviour.
 - The `multipleValues`, `allowDuplicateValues` keys on an annotations have been removed.
 Both work automatically now: if your config produces multiple values for an annotation, they will be indexed, and any duplicates that may arise are automatically removed.
 - The `mapValues` key on metadata fields has been removed.
 Use the `map` processing step instead, which can be used anywhere where processing steps are allowed.

-## Extending formats (deprecated)

-> **NOTE: THIS FUNCTIONALITY IS DEPRECATED** <br/>
-> Don't rely on this feature as it is no longer supported in .blf.yaml format version 2.
-Instead, simply copy the format file and make any changes you need.

-It is possible to extend an existing format.
-This is done by specifying the "baseFormat" setting at the top-level.
-You should set it to the name of the format you wish to extend.

-It matters where baseFormat is placed, as it effectively copies values from the specified format when it is encountered.
-It's usually best to specify baseFormat somewhere at the top of the file.
-You can put it after 'name' and 'description' if you wish, as those settings are not copied.

-To be precise, setting baseFormat does the following:

-- copy type, fileType, documentPath, store, metadataDefaultAnalyzer
-- copy the corpusConfig settings
-- add all fileTypeOptions
-- add all namespace declarations
-- add all indexFieldAs entries
-- add all annotatedFields entries
-- add all metadata entries
-- add all linkedDocument entries

-In other words: setting a base format allows you to add or change file type options, namespace declarations, indexFieldAs entries, annotated fields or linked documents.
-You can also add (embedded) metadata sections.

-Note that most blocks are not "merged": if you want to change annotated field settings, you will have to redefine the entire annoted field in the "derived" configuration file; you can't just specify the setting you wish to override for that field.
-It is also not possible to make changes to existing metadata sections.